 A little bit about me….

-As a child I was always drawing, stitching or doing something creative and my Mum taught me to hand knit at the age of 7.
-My fascination with yarn, texture and colour led me to study for a degree in textile design where I specialised in hand & machine knitting learning to crochet, bead and embroider along the way.
+My fascination with yarn began when my Bajan Mum taught me to hand knit at the age of 7 and it led me to study for a degree in textile design where I specialised in hand & machine knitting.

-In 2016 I was diagnosed with two brain tumours which led made me seriously re-evaluate my work life balance.
-Thankfully I recovered and in 2017 it made me realise how much I missed the simple process of making so I began making accessories under the SLOANmade brand.
-With it I hoped to celebrate the joy of a carefully hand made item whether it's a felted handbag or a simple but beautiully knitted scarf.
+In 2016 I was diagnosed with two brain tumours made me seriously re-evaluate my work life balance.
+Now thankfully recovered it made me realise how much I missed the simple process of making so in 2017 I began making accessories under the SLOANmade brand.
+It was a tangible way to celebrate the joy of a carefully hand made item; whether it's a felted handbag or a simple but beautiully crafted hand knitted scarf.

 Thank you for visiting